Preface

 I tried to pick queries that should have a good number of results and show variance between search engines.
 An incomplete selection of queries I tested:

-• “vim”, “emacs”, “neovim”, and “nvimrc”: Search engines with relevant results for “nvimrc” typically have a big index.
+“vim”, “emacs”, “neovim”, and “nvimrc”: Search engines with relevant results for “nvimrc” typically have a big index.
 Finding relevant results for the text editors “vim” and “emacs” instead of other topics that share the name is a challenging task.

-• “vim cleaner”: should return results related to a line of cleaning products rather than the Correct Text Editor.
+“vim cleaner”: should return results related to a line of cleaning products rather than the Correct Text Editor.

-• “Seirdy”: My site is relatively low-traffic, but my nickname is pretty unique and visible on several of the highest-traffic sites out there.
+“Seirdy”: My site is relatively low-traffic, but my nickname is pretty unique and visible on several of the highest-traffic sites out there.

-• “Project London”: a small movie made with volunteers and FLOSS without much advertising.
-If links related to the movie show up, the engine’s really good.
+“Project London”: a small movie made with volunteers and FLOSS without much advertising.
+If links related to small independent projects like this show up, the index has really good coverage of movies.

-• “oppenheimer”: a name that could refer to many things.
-Without context, it should refer to the physicist who worked on the atomic bomb in Los Alamos.
+“oppenheimer” versus “J Robert Oppenheimer”: a name that could refer to many things.
+Without context, it could refer to a high-budget movie or the physicist who led the Manhattan Project in Los Alamos.
 Other historical queries: “magna carta” (intermediate), “the prince” (very hard).

 Some less-mainstream engines have noticed this article, which is great!
 I’ve had excellent discussions with people who work on several of these engines.
 Unfortunately, this article’s visibility also incentivizes some engines to optimize specifically for any methodology I describe.
 I’ve addressed this by keeping a long list of test queries to myself.
 The simple queries above are a decent starting point for simple quick evaluations, but I also test for common search operators, keyword length, and types of domain-specific jargon.
 I also use queries designed to pull up specific pages with varying levels of popularity and recency to gauge the size, scope, and growth of an index.